Jonathan2251/lbd/_sources/gpu.txt

 .. [#lanes] "With Fermi, each 32-wide thread of SIMD instructions is mapped to 16 physical SIMD Lanes, so each SIMD instruction in a thread of SIMD instructions takes two clock cycles to complete" search these words from Page 296 of Computer Architecture: A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design).

+.. [#VMR] subsection Vector Mask Registers: Handling IF Statements in Vector Loops of Computer Architecture: A Quantitative Approach 5th edition (The
+       Morgan Kaufmann Series in Computer Architecture and Design)

 .. [#Quantitative-gpu-sparse-matrix] Reference "Gather-Scatter: Handling Sparse Matrices in Vector Architectures": section 4.2 Vector Architecture of A Quantitative Approach 5th edition (The
        Morgan Kaufmann Series in Computer Architecture and Design)